 What's the first thing you did once you decided it was time to be a homeowner?

-Anthony: We didn’t know how much we needed to save.
-We didn’t understand the market.
-We didn’t understand the [real estate] terms.
+Anthony: We didn't know how much we needed to save.
+We didn't understand the market.
+We didn't understand the [real estate] terms.
 We needed some guidance.
-We talked to a friend, and they told us we should call the REALTOR® who had helped them buy their first house.
+We talked to a friend, and they told us we should call a REALTOR®, Eloise Martin, who had helped them buy their first house.

 What did your agent do to help you get on the path?

 Anthony: She sent us to a lender who told us how much we needed to save and how much we would need to put down.
 He ran our credit scores and told me I needed to pay the balance on my Discover card to make my credit rating better.
-He explained escrow, points, and PMI.
+He explained escrow, points and PMI [private mortgage insurance].

 How long did it take you to save enough for a down payment, and how did you do it?